DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-12-Every_choice_has_weight.md

 "No. But I wonder sometimes what my life would have been like if I hadn't."

 *Safer.
 Smaller.
-Lonelier.*
+Lonelier?*

 "Yeah."
 Jason closed his eyes.
 "Exactly."

 *For what it's worth, I believe you would have found something eventually.
 Some purpose.
 Some meaning.
 It might not have been me.
 But you were always too curious to stay in that archive forever.*

-**You think?**
+"You think?"

-*I know.
+*I do.
 Your pattern shows someone searching.
 You were just waiting for something worth finding.*

 Jason smiled despite himself.
 "Thank you."